 - Phuket Town Hotels

-Generally hospitals provide coronavirus testing service and the package of COVID-19 Screening can be varied depending on the type of the test and where you get tested.
+As in most cases you will be required to present a negative COVID-19 test result for boarding the plane when traveling back home from Phuket, you will need to make an additional COVID-19 test before departure.
+Generally hospitals in Phuket provide COVID-19 testing service and the package of COVID-19 Screening can be varied depending on the type of the test and where you get tested.
 The cost of an RT-PCR testing ranges from 2,500-4,000 THB per person and a COVID-19 rapid Antigen test ranges from 500-1,000 THB per person.

 If after staying in Phuket you will be traveling around the country and will be flying back home from Bangkok, you will find this list of COVID-19 testing in Bangkok useful.

-Many airlines are scheduling direct flights to Phuket including, Thai Airways, Singapore Airlines, Emirates, Qatar Airways, EVA Air, Korean Air.
-Passengers seeking to travel to Phuket should contact airlines directly for current flights and travel requirements .
+Many airlines are scheduling Phuket Sandbox Direct Flights from abroad to Phuket including, Thai Airways, Singapore Airlines, Emirates, Qatar Airways, EVA Air, Korean Air, etc. Passengers seeking to travel to Phuket should contact airlines directly for current flights and travel requirements .